jaredlang/weather-agent/README.md

 8. Set up an async running model for web ui
     * Start a process and notify the user when it is generated
+    * Store the historical inputs and outputs for the future reference

 9. Add the review steps to the creation process
     * Allow human to review the output of each step
     * Use AI agents

-10. Save the historical inputs and outputs